denisecheung3/project-2/README.md

 - In order to do this we created a javascript file in a lib folder with functions related to adding, removing and retriving favourited drinks from local storage.
 We exported this file so the functions can be accessed anywhere in the application.

 - function addFavourites(drink)
-   - This function's purpose is to store a drink into localstorage whenever user favourites a drink
+   - This function's purpose is to store a drink into localstorage whenever user favourites a drink.
+   - The function receives drink (which is a drink object).
+Before we store it to local storage, we destructure drink to take out the 3 properties we need: idDrink, strDrink and strDrinkThumb, and then store it into local storage.
+This is important so the Favourite Drinks page can display the DrinkCard with information we already stored in localstorage **without repeatedly fetching each favourited drink using that drink's ID**.
+If we had only stored the ID of the favourited drink in local storage, we would be fetching data for each favourited drink - which is undesirable espsecially if the user has alot of favourited drinks!

+   - Addfavourite takes a drink object and adds it to local storage as described above.
+The drink object is a ‘small’ drink object which is related to how the API can return either a large detailed drink object or a small object with just the name, ID and image depending on which API request the user calls.
   ```js
     function addFavourite(drink) {
       const { idDrink, strDrink, strDrinkThumb } = drink;